 To ensure your backups are reliable, it’s also a good idea to periodically restore your files from the most recent archives that you’ve created, to test them for data integrity and usability.

-Cyber security can be a complex and many-layered affair, but with these five simple steps you can easily boost and maintain your defensive capabilities.
+Cyber security can be a complex and many-layered affair, but with these five simple steps you can easily improve and maintain defence capabilities, which is critical for financial institutions, healthcare organisations, online casinos and educational institutions.

 As a final and additional move, be sure to pay regular visits to the FileHippo website for news and analysis on cyber security and other issues, essential software updates, and new software releases.